dschmeh/slackCoupons/readme.txt

-# Slack Slash Comand to Search the Web for Coupons
+# Slack Slash Command to Search the Web for Coupons

 ## Usage in Slack
 /coupon {{Webpage or Company}}